Populating fields dynamically in Gravity Forms

 The Gravity Forms form editor showing field settings for a Drop Down field.
 Each choice has a value: First Choice, Second Choice, and Third Choice.

-[gravityforms id="21" field_values="my_dropdown=first choice"]
+[gravityforms id="21" field_values="my_dropdown=First Choice"]

 Bonus: Dynamically populating field choices